 One of the most freeing things you can do is admit, “I’m not okay yet.”
 That’s not failure—that’s the start of authentic divorce healing stages.

-Here it is: you are not starting over—you are starting from experience.
+Here it is: you are not starting over; you’re starting from experience.

-Once you embrace that, every stage of healing after divorce speeds up.
-Why?
-Because you stop seeing yourself as broken, and start seeing yourself as battle-tested.
+Once you embrace that, every stage of healing after divorce speeds up because you stop seeing yourself as broken, and start seeing yourself as battle-tested.

-Bewlieve me, some of the deepest divorce healing stages happen while ugly-crying in a parking lot.
+Believe me, some of the deepest divorce recovery steps happen while ugly-crying in a parking lot.

 To feel safe in your body again, try: